simpleanalytics/docs/_docs/30_features/12-import-google-analytics-data.md

 last_modified_at: 2022-07-08
 ---

-[Google Analytics has shut down](https://www.simpleanalytics.com/blog/google-to-sunset-universal-analytics-in-2023) its Universal Analytics properties.
-To keep this data you can choose to import it into Simple Analytics.
-We built a simple import tool where you can import your data in just a few clicks.
+With Simple Analytics you can import Google Analytics 4 properties.

-With Simple Analytics you can import Universal Analytics properties and Google Analytics 4 properties.
+> We filter the imported data heavily to ensure your users' privacy.
+First we remove tracking events from the imported events.
+We then discard all user data collected by Google from the events we keep.

 ## Import Google Analytics 4 data